Amy Burnside, LCSW

 I value continuous learning; therefore, I attend advanced trainings, seek professional consultation, and participate in peer consultation so I have up to date skills and knowledge to help you reach your treatment goals.
 Additionally, I offer a down to earth and authentic therapy style which allows clients to develop trust and rapport with me, a key component to successful therapy.
 You are important and deserve to live your life in a way that is right for you and is in line with your values.
 I hope that my diverse life experiences, authentic style, and clinical expertise can help you.

 I also am an approved clinical supervisor by the Arizona Board of Behavioral Health (AZBBHE), which allows me to provide clinical oversight, mentoring, and coaching to associate level clinicians during the residency years.
+I am fully licensed in Arizona and I have a tele-health license in South Carolina.

 Jennifer Watson